JetBrains/intellij-sdk-docs/topics/ui/principles/typography.md

 # Typography

+<link-summary>UI guidelines on using proper fonts in different contexts.</link-summary>

 ## IDE font

 The system fonts are used for the IDE user interface by default.
 The default font sizes are below: